jina-ai/dashboard/README.md

 # Self-host Dashboard
 You can also self-host a dashboard instance locally.

-Note: features like the Hub and GitHub login will not work when running the Dashboard locally.
+Note: features like the Hub will not work when running the Dashboard locally.
 They are restricted to the `dashboard.jina.ai` origin.
 They are not necessary to view logs or interact with flows.
 If you would like to browse the Hub, do so from [dashboard.jina.ai](https://dashboard.jina.ai/).

 ## Set up
 - Clone the GitHub repo